Working with Team Foundation source control

 A file can be checked out by more than one person at a time.
 If a file is changed by someone else after you check it out, when you check it back in, the file will go through a merging process in which you will have to resolve any conflicts.

-Team Foundation source control is integrated into Microsoft Expression Blend so that you can do things such as viewing older versions of files, checking files in, adding files, and viewing file history, all in the Projects panel in Expression Blend.
+Team Foundation source control is integrated into Blend for Visual Studio 2012 so that you can do things such as viewing older versions of files, checking files in, adding files, and viewing file history, all in the Projects panel in Blend.

 For more information, see the following topics: